Tax Guides

 Is the QBI deduction permanent now?

 Yes.
-The OBBBA permanently extended the Section 199A QBI deduction, which was previously scheduled to expire after December 31, 2025.
+The OBBBA permanently extended Section 199A, previously scheduled to expire December 31, 2025.
 The 23% rate applies to all tax years beginning after December 31, 2025.

 Do I need to file any special forms for the QBI deduction?